telerik/ajax-docs/api/server/Telerik.Web.UI/RadGrid.md

 ## Properties

-###  DataSource `Object`
+###  AccessKey `String`

-Gets or sets the object from which the Telerik RadGrid control
+Gets or sets the access key that allows you to quickly navigate to the
-            retrieves its list of data items.
+            Web server control.

+###  ActiveItemStyle `GridTableItemStyle`

+Gets a reference to the GridTableItemStyle object that allows you to set the
+            appearance of the active item in a Telerik RadGrid control.

 #### Remarks
-You should have in mind, that in case you are using simple data binding (i.e.
-                when you are not using NeedDataSource event) the correct approach is to call the DataBind() method on the first page load when !Page.IsPostBack and after handling some event (sort event for example).You will need to assign DataSource and rebind the grid after each operation (paging, sorting, editing, etc.) - this copies exactly MS DataGrid behavior.

-###  DataMember `String`

-Gets or sets the name of the list of data that the Telerik RadGrid
-            control binds to, in cases where the data source contains more than one distinct list of data items.

-#### Remarks
-Use the DataMember property to specify a member from a multimember data
-                    source to bind to the list control.
-For example, if you have a data source with more than one table specified in the DataSource property, use the DataMember property to specify which table to bind to a data listing control.
-                The value of the DataMember property is stored in view state.This property cannot be set by themes or style sheet themes.
-For more information, see ThemeableAttribute and Themes and Skins Overview in MSDN.

-###  GroupingSettings `GridGroupingSettings`

-Gets a reference to the  object that
-                    allows you to set the properties of the grouping operation in a Telerik RadGrid control.

-#### Remarks
-Use the GroupingSettings property to control the settings of
+Use the ActiveItemStyle property to control the appearance of the active item
-                the grouping operations in a Telerik RadGrid control.
-This property is read-only; however, you can set the properties of the GridGroupingSettings object it returns.
-The properties can be set declaratively using one of the following methods:Place an attribute in the opening tag of the Telerik RadGrid control in the form Property-Subproperty, where Subproperty is a property of the GridGroupingSettings object (for example,
-                    GroupingSettings-ExpandTooltip).Nest a <GroupingSettings> element between the opening and closing tags of the Telerik RadGrid control.The properties can also be set programmatically in the form Property.Subproperty (for example, GroupingSettings.ExpandTooltip).
+                in a Telerik RadGrid control.
+This property is read-only; however, you can set the properties of the GridTableItemStyle object it returns.
+The properties can be set declaratively using one of the following methods:Place an attribute in the opening tag of the Telerik RadGrid control in the form Property-Subproperty, where Subproperty is a property of the GridTableItemStyle object (for example, ActiveItemStyle-ForeColor).Nest a <ActiveItemStyle> element between the opening and closing tags of the Telerik RadGrid control.The properties can also be set programmatically in the form Property.Subproperty (for example, ActiveItemStyle.ForeColor).
 Common settings
-                usually include the tool tips for the sorting controls.
+                usually include a custom background color, foreground color, and font properties.

-###  Width `Unit`
+###  AllowAutomaticDeletes `Boolean`

-Gets or sets the width of the Web server control.
+Gets or sets a value indicating whether Telerik RadGrid will

-###  SortingSettings `GridSortingSettings`

-Gets a reference to the  object that
-                    allows you to set the properties of the sorting operation in a Telerik RadGrid control.
+            automatically delete records from the specified data source.

 #### Remarks
-Use the SortingSettings property to control the settings of the sorting
-                operations in a Telerik RadGrid control.
-This property is read-only;
-                however, you can set the properties of the GridSortingSettings object it returns.
-                The properties can be set declaratively using one of the following methods:Place an attribute in the opening tag of the Telerik RadGrid control in the form Property-Subproperty, where Subproperty is a property of the GridSortingSettings object (for example,
-                    SortingSettings-SortedAscToolTip).Nest a <SortingSettings> element between the opening and closing tags of the Telerik RadGrid control.The properties can also be set programmatically in the form Property.Subproperty (for example, SortingSettings.SortedAscToolTip).
-Common
-                settings usually include the tool tips for the sorting controls.
+See Automatic Data Source
+            Operations for details.

-###  HierarchySettings `GridHierarchySettings`
+###  AllowAutomaticInserts `Boolean`

-Gets a reference to the  object that
-                    allows you to set the properties of the hierarchical Telerik RadGrid control.
+Gets or sets a value indicating whether Telerik RadGrid will perform
+            automatic insert of records to the data source.

 #### Remarks
-Use the HierarchySettings property to control the settings of the
-                hierarchical Telerik RadGrid control.
-This property is read-only;
-                however, you can set the properties of the GridHierarchySettings object it returns.
-                The properties can be set declaratively using one of the following methods:Place an attribute in the opening tag of the Telerik RadGrid control in the form Property-Subproperty, where Subproperty is a property of the GridHierarchySettings object (for example,
-                    HierarchySettings-CollapseTooltip).Nest a <HierarchySettings> element between the opening and closing tags of the Telerik RadGrid control.The properties can also be set programmatically in the form Property.Subproperty (for example, HierarchySettings.CollapseTooltip).
-Common
-                settings usually include the tool tips for the hierarchical Telerik RadGrid control.
+See Automatic Data Source
+            Operations for details.

-###  ExportSettings `GridExportSettings`
+###  AllowAutomaticUpdates `Boolean`

+Gets or sets a value indicating whether Telerik RadGrid will perform
-Gets a reference to the  object that
+            automatic updates to the data source.
-                    allows you to set the properties of the grouping operation in a Telerik RadGrid control.

 #### Remarks
-Use the ExportSettings property to control the settings of the grouping
-                operations in a Telerik RadGrid control.
-This property is read-only;
-                however, you can set the properties of the GridGroupingSettings object it returns.
-                The properties can be set declaratively using one of the following methods:Place an attribute in the opening tag of the Telerik RadGrid control in the form Property-Subproperty, where Subproperty is a property of the GridExportSettings object (for example,
-                    GroupingSettings-ExpandTooltip).Nest a <GroupingSettings> element between the opening and closing tags of the Telerik RadGrid control.The properties can also be set programmatically in the form Property.Subproperty (for example, GroupingSettings.ExpandTooltip).
-Common settings
-                usually include the tool tips for the sorting controls.

-###  ValidationSettings `GridValidationSettings`

-Gets a reference to the  object that
-                    allows you to set the properties of the validate operation in a Telerik RadGrid control.

-#### Remarks
-Use the ValidationSettings property to control the settings of the validate
-                operations in a Telerik RadGrid control.
-This property is read-only;
-                however, you can set the properties of the GridValidationSettings object it returns.
-The properties can be set declaratively using one of the following methods:Place an attribute in the opening tag of the Telerik RadGrid control in the form Property-Subproperty, where Subproperty is a property of the GridValidationSettings object (for example,
-                    ValidationSettings-EnableValidation).Nest a <ValidationSettings> element between the opening and closing tags of the Telerik RadGrid control.The properties can also be set programmatically in the form Property.Subproperty (for example, ValidationSettings.EnableValidation).
-Common
-                settings usually include the propeties for the validation logic in Telerik RadGrid control.

-###  EnableViewState `Boolean`

-Gets or sets a value indicating whether the server control persists
-            its view state, and the view state of any child controls it contains, to the requesting client.

-###  UpdateMethod `String`

-Gets or sets the name of the method to call in order to update data

-###  InsertMethod `String`

-Gets or sets the name of the method to call in order to insert data

-###  DeleteMethod `String`

-Gets or sets the name of the method to call in order to delete data

-###  SelectMethod `String`

-Gets or sets the name of the method to call in order to select data

-###  ShouldBindInvisibleColumns `Boolean`

-Caches the BindGridInvisibleColumns configuration key

-###  ShowDesignTimeSmartTagMessage `Boolean`

-###  AutoGenerateEditColumn `Boolean`

-Gets or sets a value determining if  will automatically
-            generate a .

-###  AutoGenerateDeleteColumn `Boolean`

-Gets or sets a value determining if  will automatically
-            generate a  with CommandName set to 'Delete'.
+See Automatic Data Source
+            Operations for details.

 ###  AllowCustomPaging `Boolean`